MHBauer/my-little-apiserver/apiserver.md

 operating on these resources see?)

 It must have an `install/` directory to do the registration of the apigroup with the generic apiserver infrastructure.

-This will have an `install.go` file, which will contain an `init()` to be imported by the base server in `cmd/`.
-(This is too much spooky action at a distance for me.
-I don't know the design decision that resulted in this result.
-I would prefer an explicit registration/installation call.)
+a `validation` subdirectory is here by convention.
+Beyond the `pod` type, I have not seen validation done externally from storage.

 There ?? must ?? be one or more versioned api directories following the k8s versioning scheme.
 These tend to start off as copies of the